mtumilowicz/scala-akka-actor-workshop/README.md

         * use `def pipeToSelf[Value](future: Future[Value])(mapResult: Try[Value] => T)`
             * sends the result of the given Future to this Actor ("self"), after adapted it with the given function

+## interaction Patterns
+* Fire and Forget
+    * is no way to know if the message was received, the processing succeeded or failed
+    * `actorRef ! message`
+* Request-Adapted Response
+    ```
+    case class Request(requestId: Long, query: String, replyTo: ActorRef[Response])
+    case class Response(requestId: Long, result: String)
+    ```
+    * sending actor does not, and should not, support receiving the response messages of another actor
+        ```
+        context.messageAdapter {
+        case type1 => adaptedType1
+        ...
+        }
+        ```
+    * it is also a good idea to include an ID field to provide maximum flexibility
+        * we need to be able to correlate requests and responses

 ## supervision
 * allows you to declaratively describe what should happen when a certain type of exceptions are thrown inside an actor